What a history this building has. And what a museum it has become.

 The Silverton Gaol Museum’s beginnings are truly a fascinating story.

-A good site for further, and more detailed, information about the current artefacts and exhibitions that the Silverton Gaol Museum holds can be found at the Broken Hill City Council site, under Outback Museums.
+Other good sites for further, and more detailed, information about the current artefacts and exhibitions that the Silverton Gaol Museum holds can be found at Trip Advisor and at Broken Hill City Council, under Outback Museums.